jayoungs/Elevate-Electronics-Pandemic-Sales-Analysis/README.md

 <img align="left" src="https://github.com/user-attachments/assets/4dc8bae9-5640-4614-bc6a-92272de9a069" alt="Company Logo" width="15%" length="15%">
-Founded in 2018, Elevate Electronics is an e-commerce company that sells popular electronics products and accessories at a competitive price and has since rapidly expanded to a global customer base from 192 countries.
+Founded in 2018, Elevate Electronics is an e-commerce company that sells popular electronic products and accessories at a competitive price and has since rapidly expanded to a global customer base from 192 countries.
 This project aims to:

    * Understand Elevate Electronics' performance during the period from 2019 to 2022, around the pandemic, and
-   * Deliver insights on improvements across the company to differentiate itself in the highly competitive market and to build credibility and loyalty from its expanded customer base.
+   * Deliver insights on improvements across the company to guide it to remain competitive in the market and differentiate itself further from competitors and to build credibility and loyalty from its expanded customer base.

 **< Stakeholder Questions >**
 * What were the overall trends in sales during this time?